Plural form of words ending in -us: History

 In Latin, most second declension masculine nouns ending in -us form their plural in -i.
 However, some Latin nouns ending in -us are not second declension (cf. Latin grammar).
 For example, third declension neuter nouns such as opus and corpus have plurals opera and corpora, and fourth declension masculine and feminine nouns such as sinus and tribus have plurals sinūs and tribūs.

 Some English words derive from Latin idiosyncratically.
-For example, bus is a shortened form of omnibus 'for everyone', the ablative (and dative) plural of omnis, and ignoramus is a verb form, 'we do not know'.
+For example, bus is a shortened form of omnibus 'for everyone', the dative (and ablative) plural of omnis, and ignoramus is a verb form, 'we do not know'.
 Syllabus is a Late Latin (16th c.) word, derived from a misreading of the Greek sittybos "table of contents"; since it is not a classical word, some argue that it does not have a classical plural.
 However, the form syllabi is used and considered acceptable by some sources.

 Virus

 The English plural of virus is viruses.
 In most speaking communities, this is non-controversial and speakers would not attempt to use the non-standard plural in -i.
 However, in computer enthusiast circles in the late 20th century and early 21st, the non-standard viri form (sometimes even virii) was well attested, generally in the context of computer viruses.
 Viri is also found in some nineteenth-century sources.

-While the number of users employing these non-standard plural forms of virus was always a small percentage of the English-speaking population, the variation was notable because it coincided with the growth of the web, a medium on which users of viri were over-represented.
-As the distribution of Internet users shifted to be more representative of the population as a whole during the 2000s, the non-standard forms saw decline in usage.
-A tendency towards prescriptivism in the computer enthusiast community, combined with the growing awareness that viri and virii are not etymologically supported plural forms, also played a part.

 Vīrus in Classical Latin was a mass noun, denoting something uncountable.
 These pluralize only under special circumstances, and no plural form of the word can be found in contemporary texts.

 The Latin word vīrus was a neuter noun of the second declension, but neuter second declension nouns ending in -us (rather than -um) are rare enough that inferring rules is difficult.
 (One rare attested plural, pelage as a plural of pelagus, is borrowed from Greek, so does not give guidance for virus.)
 Plural neuter nouns of other declensions always end in -a (in the nominative, accusative and vocative).

 In Neo-Latin, a plural form is necessary in order to express the modern concept of 'viruses', leading to the following declension: